A

 tale more simplistic, with odd incongruous

-elements like the looney lunar
+elements like that looney lunar

 oven-thingy.
 The thumbprints in the plasticene